 This Program Policy document establishes the framework for program administration, including roles and responsibilities, eligibility and compliance requirements, project selection and funding parameters, implementation and oversight procedures, and performance monitoring standards.
-By advancing a strategic portfolio of infrastructure investments, the program plays a central role in restoring essential services, protecting public safety, and ensuring a more resilient and sustainable recovery for the residents of the County of Maui.
+By advancing a strategic portfolio of mitigation investments, the program plays a central role in protecting public safety and ensuring a more resilient and sustainable future for the residents of the Maui County.